Aarongho/Aarongho/README.md

 - 🎨 **Image Generation with GAN** – Designed and trained a Generative Adversarial Network to generate realistic pistachio images, exploring adversarial training, data augmentation, and creative AI applications.
 - 🏨 **Hotel Booking Cancellation Prediction** – Developed and deployed an ML model with FastAPI + Streamlit to predict booking cancellations, complete with real-time probability scores and SHAP explanations.
 - 🚢 **Ships Detection with YOLO** – Trained YOLOv8 for real-time ship detection in aerial images, achieving 0.75 precision and 0.52 mAP50 through preprocessing, augmentation, and parameter tuning.
 - 📚 **Quality of Education in Indonesia** – Conducted data analysis with BPS & Kemendikbud datasets and built an interactive R Shiny dashboard revealing disparities in resources and correlations with poverty.

 ---
 ## 💼 Experience

+- 👾 **Game Creator & Master (2025)**
+ Created interactive games as side projects, experimenting with logic, design, and storytelling in playful ways.

 - 🎤 **PIC of Event Organizer – Data Science Club (2025–Now)**
   Led and coordinated three major events: